PrincetonUniversity/STELLOPT/BEAMS3D.md

     ----- BEAMS3D DONE -----

-The BENCHMARKS directory contains a set of tests for BEAMS3D based on an axisymmetric VMEC tokamak equilibrium.
+The BENCHMARKS directory contains a set of tests for BEAMS3D based on an circular axisymmetric VMEC tokamak equilibrium.
 The input files are located in the BEAMS3D_TEST subdirectory.
 They can all be invoked by calling make beams3d_test from the BENCHMARKS directory.
 The comparrision scripts require Python.